beansai/beans-tutorials/dynamic-routes-optimization/plan-a-route-with-stops/README.md

 **Note**: the above assumes that the file `assets/stateless-dro-request.json` is relative to where the cURL is run.
 The `--data '@xxx'` option instructed cURL to read the file as the body of the POST request.

+**Response**
+You can find the sample response at [assets/stateless-dro-response.json](assets/stateless-dro-response.json)

-Here's a visualization of the map after we ran DRO.
+Here's a visualization of the results.

 ![Optimized Route](assets/images/optimized-route.png)